Richmond Personal Injury Attorney

 Slips and Falls

 Slip and fall injuries involve what is known as premises liability and duty of care.
-That is to say, the owner of the place where the injury occurred has a duty by law to maintain his or property for basic safety.
+That is to say, the owner of a place open to the public (residential, commercial, public, etc.) where the injury occurred has a duty by law to maintain his or property for basic safety.
 In a grocery store, this would include the responsibility to keep floors clean and dry and to warn customers of the potential dangers posed by substances like cleaning solution or spilled liquids that might cause an unsuspecting shopper to slip and fall.
 In some extreme cases, slip and falls can lead to traumatic brain injuries, or even severe damage to the spinal cord, which can be costly and difficult to recover from fully.

-For private residents, premises liability includes the responsibility of keeping the property’s walkways, yard and the structure itself free from any dangerous conditions that may cause an injury.
-A protruding sprinkler head in the front yard next to a city walkway or cracks and bumps in the driveway that must be crossed by mail carriers or others to enter the home could subject a homeowner to lawsuits based on premises liability.
+For private residents, premises liability includes the responsibility of keeping the property’s walkways, yard and the structure itself in a reasonably safe condition and warn of hidden dangers.
 Suits that result from dog bites or other animal attacks would also fall under the duty to maintain one’s premises.
 To learn if your claim falls under this category of premises liability, speak with a Richmond personal injury lawyer today.

 Motor Vehicle Accidents